smodiz/quiznerd/README.md

 #### Concers ####

 Do you have concerns about concerns?
 Yeah, me too.
-But I still moved my Finder functionality for some of the models into a module in the concerns folder.
-I know, I know, it just moving items out of a junk drawer and into another one.
+But I still moved my Finder functionality for some of the models into modules in the concerns folder.
+I know, I know, it's just moving items out of a junk drawer and into another one.
 As much as I wanted to make them separate classes, I couldn't easily do it due to the use of Postgres' full text search functionality.

 #### What's Next? ####